 %--------------------------------------------------%

-% A point on the Proleptic Gregorian calendar, to the nearest microsecond.
+% A point on the proleptic Gregorian calendar, to the nearest microsecond.

 %

-:- type date.
+:- type date_time.

-% A more meaningful name for the above.
+% A deprecated name for date_time.

 %

-:- type date_time == date.
+:- type date == date_time.

-% Date components.
+% Date_time components.

 %